vishaltak/gitlab-development-kit/doc/advanced.md

    - If available for your version of Ubuntu or Debian, run `sudo apt install golang`.
    - If the required version is only available as a backport in [Ubuntu](https://help.ubuntu.com/community/UbuntuBackports), or [Debian](https://backports.debian.org/Instructions/#index2h2), use the backport package.
-You may need to update your `$PATH` so the backported version of Go is used.
+You may have to update your `$PATH` so the backported version of Go is used.
    - If unavailable, install it manually.
 See the official [Go installation](https://golang.org/doc/install#install) instructions.